AllenCellModeling/datasetdatabase/planning/general.md

 ## Database Deployment
 ### Setup
 ```
-docker run --it ikkeDB \
+docker run --it nonameDB \
     -v /connected/storage:/database/storage
 ```

 ### FMS
+There is a basic FMS built in with the database system that can store any supporting files used in a dataset.